Lesson: Making Tens Solitaire Card Game

-Materials: deck of cards without picture cards for each player
+Materials: deck of cards without picture cards (one deck for each player)

 Skills: ways to make ten (number sense)

 How to play: